swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 ## Introduction

-Existential types in Swift allow one to store and reason about a value whose specific type is unknown and may change at runtime.
-The dynamic type of that stored value, which we refer to as the existential's *underlying type*, is known only by the set of protocols it conforms to and, potentially its superclass.
+Existential types in Swift allow one to store a value whose specific type is unknown and may change at runtime.
+The dynamic type of that stored value, which we refer to as the existential's *underlying type*, is known only by the set of protocols it conforms to and, potentially, its superclass.
 While existential types are useful for expressing values of dynamic type, they are necessarily restricted because of their dynamic nature.
-Recent proposals have made [existential types more explicit](https://github.com/apple/swift-evolution/blob/main/proposals/0335-existential-any.md) to help developers understand this dynamic nature, as well as [making existential types more expressive](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md).
-However, a fundamental issue with existential types remains, that once you have an existential type it is *very* hard to then use any generic operations a value of that type.
+Recent proposals have made [existential types more explicit](https://github.com/apple/swift-evolution/blob/main/proposals/0335-existential-any.md) to help developers understand this dynamic nature, as well as [making existential types more expressive](https://github.com/apple/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md) by removing a number of limitations.
+However, a fundamental issue with existential types remains, that once you have a value of existential type it is *very* hard to then use any generic operations a value of that type.
 Developers usually encounter this via the error message "protocol 'P' as a type cannot conform to itself":

 ```swift
 protocol P {